 UC San Diego Health was the first health system in the San Diego region to start caring for patients with COVID-19 in February 2020.
 We started administering COVID-19 vaccines in December 2020 and launched huge vaccination sites in early 2021.

-We have also been leading regional
+We have led regional

 research efforts, including participating in